KuhlTime/bachelor-thesis/content/04_technology.md

 ## CI/CD

-In a philosophy of Continuous Integration (+CI) and Continuous Delivery (+CD) the development process is split into two phases:
+In the philosophy of Continuous Integration (+CI) and Continuous Delivery (+CD) the development process is split into two phases:

   * Continuous Integration: Is the process of verifying the quality of the code and checking the defined test cases.
   * Continuous Delivery: The process of pushing the code to production.

 Rather than using many feature branches inside a repository, which normally delays the deployment process due to many merge conflicts^[A **merge conflict** occurs when two developers happen to work on the same lines of code.
 One of the developers then needs to manually evaluate the right logic and resolve the issue.], developers are encouraged to work as close to production as possible.
+Specially programmed pipelines will then handle the complete deployment process.
+Updates will happen at a more frequent rate hence boosting general productivity.

-## Sentry
+The process of developing these pipelines is refereed to as Development Operations ((+DevOps)).
+Through the use of CI/CD tools like Jenkins, Travis, CircleCI, GitLab CI, GitHub Actions these will be run automatically as soon as a change is pushed to the repository.
+GitHub Action uses a `.yaml` file to specify the operations to be executed.